Azure/AppService/_posts/2020-05-15-Robust Apps for the cloud.md

 ## Minimize App Service Plan Density

-Ensure not more than 8 apps are running on the app service plan to ensure healthy performance.
-All the apps running on the app service plan can be seen on "Apps" under "Settings" section in your app service plan on azure portal.
+Running too many Apps in an App Service Plan can have a negative impact performance.
+All the apps running on the App Service Plan can be seen on "Apps" under "Settings" section in your App Service Plan on Azure portal.

-Learn more about App Service Plan Density Check here:
+You can verify the App Service Plan density with the App Service Plan Density Check.
+Learn more here:

 - [App Service Plan Density Check](https://azure.github.io/AppService/2019/05/21/App-Service-Plan-Density-Check.html)